-- elective deferrals to this Plan and to any other plan or arrangement (such as a cafeteria plan) will be included. - compensation paid while not a Participant in the component of the Plan for which compensation is being used will be excluded. - reimbursements or other expense allowances, fringe benefits, moving expenses, deferred compensation, and welfare benefits will be excluded. - overtime will be excluded.

-• all groups, all contribution types - excludes any bonus other than a bonus paid in lieu of a salary increase and secretarial/clerical longevity bonuses (which are included only for Employee Elective Deferrals and Matching Contributions upon the separate voluntary election by the Participant for each longevity bonus payment), benefits (except parsonage allowances which are included for Employer Nonelective Contribution only), non-cash compensation and any other form of extraordinary or the value thereof.

-• compensation paid after you terminate employment will be excluded.
+- elective deferrals to this Plan and to any other plan or arrangement (such as a cafeteria plan) will be included. - compensation paid while not a Participant in the component of the Plan for which compensation is being used will be excluded. - reimbursements or other expense allowances, fringe benefits, moving expenses, deferred compensation, and welfare benefits will be excluded. - overtime will be excluded. - all groups, all contribution types excludes any bonus other than a bonus paid in lieu of a salary increase, (except secretarial/clerical longevity bonuses which are included), benefits (except IRS qualified parsonage allowance which is included), non-cash compensation and any other form of extraordinary or the value thereof. - compensation paid after you terminate employment will be excluded.